jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 You can create functions in 2 ways:

-- With a function declaration
+- Function declarations
-- With a function expression
+- Function expressions

 ### Function Declaration